RocketChat/docs-old/developer-guides/rest-api/integration/history/README.md

 # Integrations History

 Lists all history of the specified integration.
-Requires the permission `manage-integrations`.
+Requires the permission `manage-outgoing-integrations` or `manage-own-outgoing-integrations`.
+It will return the integrations based on user permission.
 It supports the [Offset, Count, and Sort Query Parameters](../../offset-and-count-and-sort-info/) along with [Query and Fields Query Parameters](../../query-and-fields-info/).

 | URL | Requires Auth | HTTP Method |
 | :--- | :--- | :--- |